fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Running tests

-Create-react-app configures the tests to be run in watch mode by default, which means that the _npm test_ command will not exit once the tests have finished, and will instead wait for changes to be made to the code.
+Create-react-app configures tests to be run in watch mode by default, which means that the _npm test_ command will not exit once the tests have finished, and will instead wait for changes to be made to the code.
 Once new changes to the code are saved, the tests are executed automatically after which Jest goes back to waiting for new changes to be made.

 If you want to run tests "normally", you can do so with the command: